sunpho84/SUNphi/README.md

 [Nissa](https://github.com/sunpho84/nissa) libary.

-The key idea is to have a numerical library able to operate on tensor expression of arbitrary components, in such a way to be completely neutral with respect to the internal layout of the object (order of the components, kind of the expression, underlying data type), and to enable automatic optimization/parallelization/vectorization of the
+The key idea is to have a numerical library able to operate on tensor expressions of arbitrary components, in such a way to be completely neutral with respect to the internal layout of the object (order of the components, kind of the expression, underlying data type), and to enable automatic optimization/parallelization/vectorization of the